 With the availability of these two estimates, the effect of ability on the marginal benefit of schooling (i.e., β_1) may be determined.
 It is found that the estimate of β_1 is -0.146 = (0.006/-0.041).
 This means that there is a negative effect of ability on the marginal benefit of schooling (or that the return to schooling is heterogeneous).
 Genetic endowments and family (i.e., non-genetic) factors combined have a negative effect on marginal benefit of schooling.
 The negative value for GLS estimate for MZ twins indicate that individuals from higher ability families receive a lower marginal benefit from their investment in human capital, thus suggesting that schooling is compensatory.
-On the other hand, for the DZ twins, the effect of ability on the marginal benefit of schooling was positive (0.082) indicating that families with higher levels of innate 'ability' or more schooling.
+On the other hand, for the DZ twins, the effect of ability on the marginal benefit of schooling was positive (0.082) indicating that families with higher levels of innate 'ability' or more favourable learning environments for their children gain more benefit from schooling.